Managing Technology and Change in U.S. Public High Schools: A Concerns-Based Adoption Model Approach

 Slough, Scott, Jeffery Hall, Gregory Chamblee.

-Proceedings of Society for Information Technology & Teacher Education International Conference 2011, Matthew Koehler; Punya Mishra (Ed.): 4063-4067 Chesapeake, VA: AACE.
+Proceedings of Society for Information Technology and Teacher Education International Conference, Matthew Koehler and Punya Mishra (Ed.): 4063-4067 Chesapeake, VA: Association for the Advancement of Computing in Education.